Fortress Investment Group: Portfolio companies

-Fortress's private equity investment portfolio includes: Aircastle Limited, Alea Group Holdings (Bermuda) Ltd., AMRESCO, Boxclever, Capstead Mortgage Corporation, CW Financial Services, Eurocastle Investment Limited, Flagler, Florida East Coast Railway, GAGFAH, GateHouse Media, Inc., Global Signal, Inc., Green Tree Servicing LLC, Holiday Retirement, Intrawest, Italfondiario, Kramer Junction, Mapeley Limited, MBS Holdings, MS Hub, Nationstar Mortgage LLC, Penn National Gaming, Inc., Prime Retail, RailAmerica, RESG, Seacastle Inc., Simon Storage, Springleaf Financial, Umami Burger, and IPCom GmbH & Co.
-KG, Loungers, Red Lobster, Spa Resort Hawaiians, Dataminr, and Manwin Investment.
+Fortress's private equity investment portfolio includes: Loungers, Red Lobster, Spa Resort Hawaiians, Dataminr, and Umami Burger.

 In 2006, Fortress-managed funds acquired Canadian ski resort operator Intrawest, North America's largest ski resort operator.
 Intrawest was sold by Fortress in 2017.

-In November 2006, RailAmerica announced that a Fortress-managed fund would acquire the company, offering $16.35 per share (a 32% premium).
-The transaction was completed in February 2007.
-Fortress later sold RailAmerica via initial public offering in October 2009.

-In May 2007, Florida East Coast Industries (FECI), parent company of Florida East Coast Railway (FEC), announced that following a unanimous vote of the FECI Board of Directors, a Fortress-managed fund would acquire FECI in a transaction valued at $3.5 billion.
+In May 2007, Florida East Coast Industries (FECI), parent company of Florida East Coast Railway (FEC), announced that, following a unanimous vote of the FECI Board of Directors, a Fortress-managed fund would acquire FECI in a transaction valued at $3.5 billion.
 The Surface Transportation Board approved the transaction in September 2007.
 It was through this investment that the Brightline train company was established.

 In June 2007, Fortress announced that it would partner with Centerbridge Partners to acquire Penn National Gaming, an operator of casinos and horse racing venues, for $6.1 billion.
 Penn National shareholders were to receive $67 cash for each share.
 In July 2008, Fortress backed away from the agreement amidst the uncertain economic climate.
 Under the termination agreement, Penn National received $1.475 billion, consisting of a breakup fee of $225 million and an interest-free $1.25 billion loan from Fortress, Centerbridge, Wachovia and Deutsche Bank.
 Fortress co-chairman Wesley Edens assumed a seat on the board of Penn National as part of the agreement.